juliasaav/pandas-challenge/README.md

+I used chatGPT, and had help from the instructor Theo for part of my code.
+Additionally, I used the PyCity_starter report format to complete my code.

 # pandas-challenge
 DISTRICT SUMMARY
 Perform the necessary calculations and then create a high-level snapshot of the district's key metrics in a DataFrame.